lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 # History of Changes {#sect-g}

 Note: This appendix will be deleted in the final version of the document.

+From version 11 -> 12:

+* Updated Appendix F addressing comments from Russ (see thread "WG Last Call for draft-ietf-lamps-rfc4210bis and draft-ietf-lamps-rfc6712bis")

 From version 10 -> 11: